ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

         - Functions that use pointers/references to base classes must be able to use objects of derived classes without knowing it
     - open-closed principle - component should be open for extension, not modification
     - dependency inversion - depend on abstractions, not concretes
+- seperation of concerns - each "concern" = feature, each component handles it's concerns
+    - basically very similar in principle to SRP, keep system a set of loosly connected components
 - REST - representational state transfer
 - batch processing - generally non-real time, usually store data to persistent store, then can slowly process it background
 - stream processing - real-time crunching of data, generally no persistent data store step as data is received